hardaker/draft-hardaker-dnsop-nsec3-guidance/draft-hardaker-dnsop-nsec3-guidance.md

 ## Iterations

-NSEC3 records always hash the input domain name at least once.
-The iterations parameter of NSEC3PARAM and NSEC3 records specifies the number of __additional__ iterations to apply.
-The first round of hashing is typically sufficient to discourage _casual_ zone enumeration by all but the most determined parties.
+NSEC3 records are created by first hashing the input domain and then repeating that hashing algorithm a number of times based on the iterations parameter in the NSEC3PARM and NSEC3 records.
+The first hash is typically sufficient to discourage zone enumeration performed by "zone walking" an NSEC or NSEC3 chain.
+Only determined parties with significant resources are likely to try and uncover hashed values, regardless of the number of additional iterations performed.

-On the other hand, if someone really wants to expend significant CPU resources to mount an offline dictionary attack on a zone's NSEC3 chain, they'll likely be able to find most of the "guessable" names despite any reasonable additional iteration count.
+If an adversary really wants to expend significant CPU resources to mount an offline dictionary attack on a zone's NSEC3 chain, they'll likely be able to find most of the "guessable" names despite any level of additional hashing iterations.

-Names published in DNS zone files are rarely secret or unpredictable, they are published to be used, and often found in certificate transparency logs, links on web pages, etc., or simply guessed.
-There are diminishing returns and performance costs for any additional hash iterations beyond the first.
+Most names published in the DNS are rarely secret or unpredictable.
+They are published to be memorable, used and consumed by humans.
+They are often recorded in many other network logs such as email logs, certificate transparency logs, web page links, intrusion detection systems, malware scanners, email archives, etc.  Many times a simple dictionary of commonly used domain names prefixes (www, ftp, mail, imap, login, database, etc) can be used to quickly reveal a large number of labels within a zone.
+Because of this, there are increasing performance costs yet diminishing returns associated with applying additional hash iterations beyond the first.

-Although Section 10.3 of {{RFC5155}} specifies upper bounds for the number of hash iterations to use, there is no published guidance on good values to select.
-Because hashing provides only moderate protection, as shown recently in academic studies of NSEC3 protected zones (tbd: insert ref), this document recommends using an iteration value of 0 (zero).
-This optimises the generation and verification of hashes by using just the initial application of the hashing algorithm.
+Although Section 10.3 of {{RFC5155}} specifies upper bounds for the number of hash iterations to use, there is no published guidance for zone owners about good values to select.
+Because hashing provides only moderate protection, as shown recently in academic studies of NSEC3 protected zones (tbd: insert ref), this document recommends that zone owners SHOULD use an iteration value of 0 (zero), indicating that only the initial hash value should be placed into a DNS zone's NSEC3 records.

 ## Salt